Cuarzo Producciones

 Cuarzo Prodcciones S.L. is a Spanish television production company that was founded in December 2000 by Spanish journalist & television presenter Ana Rosa Quintana and currently owned by French production group Banijay Entertainment under their Spanish division Banijay Iberia.

-In January 2009, French production & distribution group Banijay Entertainment took a 51% majority stake in Cuarzo Productions, this marked Banijay Entertainment's entry into the Spanish television market and its fifth European acquisition.
+In January 2009, French production & distribution group Banijay Group took a 51% majority stake in Cuarzo Productions, this marked Banijay Entertainment's entry into the Spanish television market and its fifth European acquisition.